How to Protect Yourself From Fraudulent Emails

 Did you enter your card details or your banking details?
 Your bank account could be compromised, contact them ASAP.

+If this makes you feel concerned, don’t worry too much, it is easy to protect yourself.
 Firstly, don’t assume anyone who sent you an email is who they say they are.
 If the email asks you for payment or asks you to log into an online account – be cautious.
+Real banks never email you for passwords.
+Don’t give away personal details.

 Make sure your spam filter is on – mark suspicious emails as spam and delete them to keep out similar emails in the future.